andknownmaly/packettracer/README.md

-Here is an improved version of your README with fully copy-pasteable commands:

----

 # Packet Tracer Installation Script

 This script provides an interactive setup for installing and uninstalling Cisco Packet Tracer on a Linux system.